metakirby5/colorz/README.md

 # Usage
 ```
 usage: colorz2 [-h] [-n NUM_COLORS] [--minv MINV] [--maxv MAXV] [--bold BOLD]
-               [--bg BG]
+               [--font-size FONT_SIZE] [--bg BG] [--no-bg-img]
                image

 A color scheme generator.

 positional arguments:
   image                 the image file to generate from.

 optional arguments:
   -h, --help            show this help message and exit
   -n NUM_COLORS         number of colors to generate.
   --minv MINV           minimum value for the colors.
   --maxv MAXV           maximum value for the colors.
   --bold BOLD           how much value to add for bold colors.
+  --font-size FONT_SIZE
+                        what font size to use, in rem.
   --bg BG               what background color to use, in hex format.
+  --no-bg-img           whether or not to use a background image in the
+                        preview.
 ```

 ## To do